steveabner/ticket-lifecycle/README.md

 <details>
   <summary>🛠️ Working a Business Critical Ticket</summary>

-- I'll log in as Help Desk agent Jane.
+- I'll log in as Agent Jane.

   ![2025-01-07 16_34_46-48 211 167 121 - Remote Desktop Connection](https://github.com/user-attachments/assets/e91108a1-ab6c-4682-930e-1db51f8b27c7)

-- On the dashboard, I'll click `Tickets` to view all the tickets I just created.
+- On the dashboard, I’ll navigate to Tickets to access the list of all newly created tickets.

  ![2025-01-07 18_37_53-48 211 167 121 - Remote Desktop Connection](https://github.com/user-attachments/assets/983100a7-2a2e-4953-b2bb-88f1474e9737)